dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 The source of the infection was most likely a fake software install webpage, although this is unverified.
 Indicators such as file name, and published research around this malware family give me high confidence this is the case.

 The first action we see is a download of **'Version11.exe'**.
 This .exe is a simple self-extracting archive.
-When executed it will drop its content to the **Appdata\Roaming\windows_update_513432** folder.
+When executed by the user, it will drop its content to the **Appdata\Roaming\windows_update_513432** folder.

 The contents?

-NetSupport Rat!
+**client32.exe** - otherwise known as NetSupport Rat!
 A popular choice among cyber crime participants, due to its nature as a legitimate tool.

 We then see client32.exe(NetSupport) contact a C2 server and a legitimate NetSupport domain(interesting indicator!).